Tourism is vital to the health and well-being of Wake County’s economy.

 We will let the numbers speak:

 That spending or related revenue funds many of the amenities that we cherish in Wake County and that help make this a great place to live and work.
-It also helps county households save considerable dollars on their residential taxes each year (an average of $700 in 2018) and directly supports the employment of over 27,000 in the hospitality sector.
+It also helps county households save considerable dollars on their residential taxes each year (an average of $727 in 2019).

 Tourism is a win/win/win proposition all the way around in Wake County.
 And as its champion, the Greater Raleigh Convention and Visitors Bureau wants partners, business/corporate/government leaders and residents to understand why.